Extended phase-space symplectic integration for electron dynamics: Methods

 \section{Methods}

 In this section, we lay out the phase-space extension procedure, including when the system is externally driven via an explicit time dependence in the Hamiltonian, and its use for symplectic integration using split-operator schemes.
-We also discuss the stability properties of the extended phase-space dynamics, which ultimately determines the suitability of the method for numerical simulations.
+We also discuss the stability properties of the extended phase-space dynamics when a restraint is used, which ultimately determines the suitability of the method for numerical simulations.